-The occurrence of dispute is very common in every field not only in business, especially when the issue is related to opinion, unanimous agreement of the parties is rare.
+The occurrence of the dispute is very common in every field not only in business, especially when the issue is related to an opinion, unanimous agreement of the parties is rare.
 There are various alternatives of dispute settlement, like conciliation, mediation, arbitration, adjudication, collective bargaining and so on.
-Of these, mediation and arbitration are two process which are employed in lieu of litigation process, so as to resolve conflicts between the parties.
+Of these, mediation and arbitration are two processes which are employed in lieu of litigation process, so as to resolve conflicts between the parties.

 Content: Arbitration Vs Mediation

 |Meaning||Mediation refers to a process of resolving disputes wherein an independent third party, assist the parties involved in arriving at solution, agreeable to all.||Arbitration is a substitute of public trial, with no need of going court, wherein an independent third party analyses the entire situation and makes a decision binding on the parties.|

 |Private communication||Meeting between the parties concerned and the counsel takes place jointly and separately.||Only evidentiary hearings, no private meetings with the arbitrator.|